Why an Internal Communications Audit is Key for Effective Internal Communications

 What next?

-When we complete an internal communications audit for clients, we generate a comprehensive report, giving an overview of findings and suggested next steps and timelines.
+When we complete an internal communications audit for clients, we generate a comprehensive report, giving an overview of findings and suggested next steps and timelines to achieve effective internal communications.
 This report should then inform your updated internal communications strategy and planned activities.
 We would recommend carrying an audit on a regular basis to ensure you are responding to the ever-changing business needs.

 Key information gathered can also be shared with employees – keeping them informed on the actions you are taking based on their feedback will show you are listening and taking their concerns seriously.